 “It’s someone who is there for you, someone to help with problems and advice.
 Its someone to talk to and I don’t feel lonely anymore like I used to.
 It gets me out too which is good or else I will just be stuck in my room being lonely.”

-An Independent Visitor or IV is a reliable, consistent and independent friend who visits a looked after child or young person who is isolated, and has limited, or no, family contact.
+An Independent Visitor or IV is a reliable, consistent and independent friend who visits a looked after child or young who would like an independent adult friend.
+Many looked after children would like to have an adult in their lives who is not paid to be there like their social worker or foster carer and that’s where an IV can help.
 They provide a good, stable, adult role model for the young person, befriending and listening to the young person, on an open-ended basis for as long as both parties want it to continue.

 How to get in contact

-If you would like more information about this service, or are interested in becoming a volunteer Independent Visitor, please contact our head office on 020 7833 5792 or take a look at our recruitment pages.
+If you would like more information about this service, or are interested in becoming a volunteer Independent Visitor, please follow the links below.